google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

 fuzzer pull request and wait for the CI results.

 There can be unavoidable cases where your fuzzer cannot work with a particular benchmark.
-In those case, you can add your fuzzer to the `unsupported_fuzzers` attribute of the benchmark's `benchmark.yaml` file.
+In those cases, you can add your fuzzer to the `unsupported_fuzzers` attribute of the benchmark's `benchmark.yaml` file.
 Check out an example [here](https://github.com/google/fuzzbench/blob/bd281252287ed8bdf6eef31fbd7ea268c1b17cc9/benchmarks/bloaty_fuzz_target/benchmark.yaml#L19).